urda/website/_posts/2010-11-30-guid-uuid-and-you.md

 ---
 So let&#8217;s say you have a bunch of objects.
 Yeah, a bunch of random objects completely unrelated to each other.
 You need a simple system that will take the information about these objects and shove them into a database.
 Do you just create a simple *int* identification value?
 If you do that then how do you control the indexing across multiple database servers?
 A surefire way to do this is instead use some method to generate a unique ID no matter the instance.
 This is where a GUID/UUID will come in handy!

 First things first, what exactly is a GUID or a UUID?
 First off they are essentially the same thing.
-A GUID is a &#8220;Globally unique identifier&#8221; and a UUID is a &#8220;Universally unique identifier&#8221;.
+A GUID is a "Globally unique identifier" and a UUID is a "Universally unique identifier".
 They sound similar because they are pretty much the same, the exception being a GUID is Microsoft&#8217;s implementation of the UUID standard.

 Now that is out of the way, let&#8217;s take a look at the makeup of a regular UUID value.
 A UUID is a 128-bit, 16 byte value that follows this pattern: